 BCA for Science students is easier as they are already familiar with scientific methods, from hypothesis testing to inference, which positions them uniquely for research and innovation within computer science.

-It primes the brain for assimilating fresh insights, enriches the learning experience, and aids in long-term retention of information.
+It trains the brain for assimilating fresh insights while enriching the learning experience.

 Students of science often display a deep-seated curiosity, thanks to their early exposure to scientific methodologies and principles.
 Such students are trained to pose questions, discern patterns, validate hypotheses, and form conclusions rooted in evidence.